kelsa-pi/unodit/README.md

 - **Convert a `.xdl` file written with Basic Dialog Editor into a PyUNO (Python):**

-    Unodit create file `MyAppName_UI.py` with actual python code.
-It defines a class called `MyAppName_UI` with dialog and widget properties.
-Of course, nothing works for now and all changes made in this file will be overwritten if the file is generated again!
+    `unodit` create file `MyAppName_UI.py` with actual python code.
+It defines a class called `MyAppName_UI` with dialog and dialog controls properties.
+All changes made in this file will be overwritten if the file is generated again!

 - **Allows you to customize code according to your needs:**

-    In order to help you to add your own functionality to dialog unodit generates another file `MyAppName.py` (no `_UI`).
+    In order to help you to add your own functionality to dialog `unodit` generates another file `MyAppName.py`.
 There is a new class `MyAppName` which extend `MyAppName_UI`.
-Each button in your dialog is connected with XActionListener and generated callback function `ButtonName_OnClick()`.
-Now you have place to write down the code to actually do something.
+You can change dialog properties with eg. `self.DialogModel.Title = 'Hello world'` or control properties with eg.`self.TextField1.Text = "My New Text"`.
+Each button in your dialog is connected with action event which execute callback function `ButtonName_OnClick()`.

+    Now you can write down the code to actually do something :)

 - **Pack your code as extension, sidebar extension or embed in ODF documents:**

     After finishing coding you can decide to distribute your code.
 Unodit can create necessary files and generate extension or file for you.
+In some cases you an start extension with `Tools - AddOns - My App`.

 - **Provides simple dialog boxes for interaction with a user**

     If you only want simple GUI for your macros `unodit` provides simple dialog boxes for interaction with a user.
 In script interactions are invoked by simple function calls.
+If you decide to distribute your code `nodit` can create necessary files and generate extension for you.

 Other features are: